Take the Quiz

 News & Updates

 *** NOTICE: Workshop schedule is subject to change.
-As of Friday, March 6, 2020, workshops at the Halawa Xeriscape Garden are cancelled until further notice.
-Email email@example.com or call (808) 748-5315 with questions. ***
+As of Friday, March 6, 2020, The Halawa Xeriscape Garden is temporarily closed until further notice.
+There will be no workshops or Free Xeric Seed of the Month during this time.
+Email firstname.lastname@example.org or call (808) 748-5315 with questions. ***

 The Halawa Xeriscape Garden displays a series of xeric (dry) plants in a residential-scale setting to demonstrate species capable of providing a visually attractive garden, while using less water than most currently popular plants.
 It was opened to public in September 1989, after several years of effort by the Board of Water Supply (BWS), as a way to educate Oahu residents on ways to save water in lawns, gardens, and landscaped areas.